Methane Pollution Prevention

 Other Sources of Methane

-While the oil and gas industry is the number one industrial source of methane pollution, reductions in other sectors are not only economically justified but critical to realize necessary emission reductions.
-Substantial emissions also come from agriculture, dams, coal mining operations, landfills, and wastewater treatment.
-CATF has worked to develop an understanding of methane emissions from these other sources including technologies and best practices and the barriers to using them, and we work to develop and implement policy and regulatory solutions that can be applied both in the U.S. as well as internationally.
+While the oil and gas industry and the waste sector are two of the biggest sources of methane pollution, reductions in other sectors are not only economically justified but critical to realize the full climate benefit of methane mitigation.
+Substantial emissions also come from agriculture and coal mining operations.
+CATF is working to develop innovative solutions, financial mechanisms, and policies that can be applied both in the U.S. as well as internationally.

 Learn more about other sources of methane